William H. Parker (police officer): Police chief

 In a 1992 article in the Los Angeles Times, journalist David Shaw wrote:"When Parker referred to black participants in the Watts riots as behaving like 'monkeys in a zoo,' a Times story later charitably characterized this as an 'obviously unintentional but unfortunate remark.'
 During the riots, Parker also said, on television: 'It is estimated that by 1970, 45% of the metropolitan area of Los Angeles will be Negro. ...
 If you want any protection for your home and family ... you're going to have to get in and support a strong Police Department.
 If you don't, come 1970, God help you.'
 Earlier in his tenure, Parker attributed criminal activity among Latinos to their 'not being too far removed from the wild tribes of ... the inner mountains of Mexico.'"

+Despite the two of them being considered to be "alike," Parker in fact had a very hostile relationship with FBI Director J. Edgar Hoover throughout his time as the LAPD police chief.
+This hostility between Parker and Hoover greatly stemmed from Parker's view that the LAPD was an autonomous institution which should be independent of FBI assistance and interference.
+The feud between Parker and Hoover would also create great tension between the LAPD and the FBI which continued for decades following Parker's death, with tensions only reporting as starting to mend in 1994.

 Stuart Schrader writes of Parker in a 2019 study that he "was a stern, serious, moralistic man, whose hobbyhorse was standardization.
 Parkerism was proceduralism.
 The police procedural crime drama, a staple of US television, was a Parker creation.
 With de facto oversight of the 1950s television series Dragnet, Parker disseminated his vision of professionalized policing across the United States."

 According to Edward J. Escobar, Parker's view of the world saw civilized society as one camp whereas the other camp was "the forces of chaos and iniquity."
 Escobar writes that the latter included "not only organized crime but also racial minority groups, dissidents, especially communists, and anyone who supported these groups, which for Parker meant anyone who criticized the police."

 Death

 Parker died of a heart attack on July 16, 1966, after attending a dinner where he received a commendation.
 The honor to him was held by the Second Marine Division Association at the Statler Hilton Hotel in Los Angeles.

 Completed under Parker's tenure in 1955, the former Police Administration Building on Los Angeles Street was renamed Parker Center shortly after his death, and served as LAPD's headquarters until the new HQ was completed in 2009.
-Although it was demolished in 2019, Parker Center lives on in popular media, with frequent appearances and mentions in the classic TV series Dragnet, Perry Mason, and Columbo, and in the films Blue Thunder and Inherent Vice.
+Although it was demolished in 2019, Parker Center lives on in popular media, with frequent appearances and mentions in the classic TV series Dragnet, Perry Mason, and Columbo, and in the films Blue Thunder and Inherent Viceand the tv show Cannon.